WHAT’S SHE WILL SURVIVE’S MISSION?

 My heart/background/ethnicity/history/roots belong to 🇬🇧🇮🇳🇪🇸🇸🇪🇺🇸🇰🇪🇹🇿 and I’m based in vibrant, sunnier-than-you-think, London.

-I’ve spent over a year and a half compiling these resources (during naptimes/evenings/after work) because I truly believe it’s important that no one who is a victim of sexual abuse or violence should have to deal with their trauma alone.
-Too many cultures in the world limit a woman’s voice, and while it’s always important for all genders to speak out, it’s especially important for victims of sexual abuse or violence to feel empowered to find their voices.
+I spent nearly two years compiling these resources (during baby naptimes/evenings/after work) because it’s important that no one victimised by sexual abuse or violence should have to deal with their trauma alone.
+Too many cultures in the world silence the voices of women and girls.
+It’s important for all genders to speak out against discrimination and abuse.
+And it’s especially important for victims of sexual abuse or violence to feel empowered to find their voices.
 This is a critical step in the road to recovery.
 Too many women and girls feel like they have no support after trauma and I intend to change that with she will survive.
 This is the first step.

 My focus is primarily on empowering and supporting women and girls (based on what I felt was missing throughout my own personal journey of survival), but this is a place where anyone and everyone can come to find help.